PopularQueer ScreensTV Shows

 Friendship, Love, and Betrayal

-If there’s one thing that we think really improved in Rebelde Season 2, it was the narrative when it comes to character development.
+If there’s one thing that we think really improved in Rebelde Season 2, it’s the narrative when it comes to character development.
 We got to see some folks facing challenges we didn’t see coming, and others showing a side of them we didn’t know they had.
 And while we low-key hated the going-solo dynamic (we loved the bands), it did help make the characters shine individually.

 One of the most shocking journeys we got to see this season was Andi’s.
 After Emilia steals her song and uses it to curry favor with Mr. Bauman (Emilia needs to find a way to extend her visa in order to stay in Mexico after graduation), Andi decides to speak out and rat on her girlfriend.
 This decision, obviously, not only has a huge impact on them as a couple (yes, they break up), but it also affects Emilia, since she’s expelled from EWS entirely.